 Season three is finally out.
 After they defeated a doomsday in Dallas, the Umbrella siblings return to a very different Academy.
 We get to meet an alternate timeline group of Hargreeves siblings – the “Sparrows”.
-They are living in the Academy with the same dad, “mom” and they are NOT a welcoming bunch.
+They are living in the Academy with the same dad, and b”mom” and they are NOT a welcoming bunch.

 They end up having to work together after much fighting and sparring to save not just the world again, but the entire universe.
-This season is a bit messy, gets overly complicated but it is still absolutely a great watch, especially if you are already a fan of the show.
+This season is a bit messy, and gets overly complicated but it is still absolutely a great watch, especially if you are already a fan of the show.

 Olivia Coleman stars in this brilliantly shot series based on a true story from the 90s in the UK.
 Grim and moody settings pair with the grisly storyline.
 The dialogue is witty and effective.
 The narrative turns with each twisty corner resulting in a front row seat for the big finale.
 It’s filmed in a manner that’s unmistakeable and unlike anything else I’ve seen, like a big box moody drama but meant for the little screen.

 The Boys (Amazon Prime):

 If you’re not caught up in season three I won’t divulge any secrets.
 You’ll need to unravel the story from the get-go, with a gnarly gang of subhuman heroes fighting actual superheroes in a fresh new take on the fall of humanity.
 Feels like it was exclusively shot in Toronto, with theatres and churches adding a distinct landscape for those paying attention.